gibranlp/QARSlp/README.md

 ## Icon

-The network icon will change depending if you are connectedo the Ethernet or Wifi
+The network icon will change automatically depending if you are connectedo the Ethernet or Wifi, when connected to wifi the SSID will also be visible.

 - Wifi
     - ![wifi](/screenshots/wifi.png)